Henry Morgentaler: Media and cultural representations

 A famous Montreal Gazette editorial cartoon by Terry Mosher lampooned Montreal Mayor Jean Drapeau's prediction that "the Montreal Olympics can no more have a deficit, than a man can have a baby."
 After the financially disastrous 1976 Summer Olympics, he drew a cartoon of a pregnant Drapeau placing a telephone call to Morgentaler.

 The alternative rock band Me Mom and Morgentaler used the doctor as the inspiration for its name.

+A vandalized name plate from the Toronto Morgentaler Clinic is kept in the Canadian Women's Movement Archives (CWMA) at the University of Ottawa Library's Archives and Special Collections.